mefellows/muxy/README.md

 Refer to the [example](/examples/config.yml) YAML file for a full reference.

+## Examples

+### Hystrix

+Using the [Hystrix Go](https://github.com/afex/hystrix-go) library, we use Muxy to trigger a circuit breaker and return a canned response, ensuring we don't have downtime.
+View the [example](examples/hystrix).

 ## Extending Muxy

 Muxy is built as a series of configurable plugins (using [Plugo](https://github.com/mefellows/plugo)) that must be specified in the configuration